 The Senior Seminar is the "capstone" to the educational experiences in the fields of Psychology and Sociology.
 It serves the same purpose as a thesis for Masters students and a dissertation for Doctoral students.
 It is a demonstration of the student's ability to carry out, present, and critically evaluate research.
+This course includes a service learning component.
 Prerequisites: SOCS 293 and Senior status.